Everything to Know about Birth Control Pills

-If the birth control pills are taken correctly, they are very effective in preventing pregnancy.
-It is claimed that both the combination pill and the progestin-only pill have a 9 percent failure rate with correct usage.
+If the birth control pills are taken correctly, they effectively prevent pregnancy.
+It is claimed that both the combination pill and the progestin-only pill have a 9% failure rate with correct usage.

 For the pills to be fully effective, progestin-only pills must be taken within the same three-hour time period every day.

 However, the combination pills are slightly more flexible.
 Women should try to take these pills at the same time each day, but they can take them within the same daily 12-hour window and still prevent pregnancy.